palikhov/CnM-Roll20-resources/playlist/README.md

 NB: OpenDrive gives you 5GB of storage but you can [get free space here](https://www.opendrive.com/free "Get Free Space")

-*A REQUEST*
-where possible, please break the playlist into thematic segments.

 These are playlists which can be imported by the Jukebook Playlist importer.

 ## Googledrive ##